GautamTalksDev/GautamTalksDev/README.md

 <br/>

+Computer Engineering at the University of Ottawa.
+Most of what I build is defined by its failure case rather than its happy path — an alarm that has to fire whether or not the network is up, a deploy pipeline that refuses to ship without a human signature, a database that must not leak one tenant's rows into another's.

-I build systems where the hard part is what happens when something fails — real-time scheduling guarantees, tenant isolation, human approval gates.
-Computer Engineering at the University of Ottawa, open to **backend / systems / infrastructure internships**.
+Open to **backend / systems / infrastructure internships**.

 <br/>